 Eventually, in the very near future, the Principality will feature a fully functional 14th Century Village which will include a Blacksmith, Carpenter, various small 12x20 homes, and a small Farmer's Market at various time at our Borders with the state Highway in the summers.
 Highly desirable skills include, but are not limited to:

 - Raising Farm Animals (chickens, Goats, Bovines, Horses)

 - Electrician Skills;

 The Principality does not recognize any illegitimate governments such as those which replaced Sovereign Monarchies; especially those in the last 125 years.
 Examples include, but are not limited to, France, Portugal, Brazil, Nepal, Croatia, Serbia and especially Albania since the referendum of 1997 was in favor of the Monarchy but the illegitimate Republic of Albania has not relinquished control.
 The Principality does not consider Non-Monarchical governments to be legitimate.
 There is no empirically valid evidence that electing leaders actually produces better leaders - none.
 Virtually all of human history has been ruled by Hereditary leadership (e.g. Chieftainships, Tribalism, Monarchies) in some way save the last 125 years.
 We believe anything outside of hereditary leadership is inferior with very few exceptions and have no desire to engage in any type of diplomatic relations with non-monarchies unless such interaction is beyond our control (i.e. being forced to deal with a republican government to turn over criminals).

-In order to be recognized by Our government they need to meet the following criteria:
+In order to be recognized by Our government, other Nations need to have taken substantial steps towards real independence and meet the following basic criteria:

-- They must have a legal right to all the land they claim in some capacity (e.g. they bought 5 acres of land and have the deed);
+- They must have a legal right to all the land they claim in some capacity (e.g. they do not claim land owned by other people or another country);

 - Their government structure has to be a Monarchy.
 We will not entertain anything less than a Monarchy;